Van-Ziegelstein/airkick/README.md

 * *airkick* is by no means a complete wireless suite.
 If you need complete wireless auditing functionality, a tool like [aircrack-ng](https://www.aircrack-ng.org/) will serve you far better than this steaming pile of code.

-* The program's injection capabilities are (for now) limited to deauthentication frames.
-Disassociation frames are not covered.

 * It might be possible to build this tool on BSD systems, but no testing has been done so far.